Kedaar-NR/Kedaar-NR/README.md

  At UC Berkeley M.E.T. majoring in EECS and Business.
 I love building things that I can use.

-  The vast majority of my projects were private before January 2025, but I’ve been adding to my public repos recently — take a look!

 ---

 ## 🌐 Connect With Me!